claay-rip/roblox-autojoiner/README.md

 7. F2 - pause/resume the script.

 ## ⭐ Project support
-- If you found this script useful, please give it a star ⭐ on the repository.
+- If you found this script useful, please give it a stars ⭐ on the repository.
 This motivates me to develop it further and create new projects.